 A tip: People open up their houses and invite guests to come in and have some home-baked waffles for free - so it's a good way to get to know the locals and see someone's home.

 Reykjavík's Art Festival takes place every year in May.
 In 2016 it was held between the 21st of May until the 5th of June but in 2018 it's between 1st and 17th of June.
 A variety of national and international dance, theatre, design and art will be displayed across the city.

 This is one of the oldest and most respected Art's festivals in Europe, being held since 1970.
 The line-up for 2017 is being worked on, come and check it out!

 I Never Went South or 'Aldrei fór ég suður' is a free rock music festival held every year during Easter in Ísafjörður.
 Every artist performing is playing for the fun of it and giving their work for free.

-If you like food and like having fun, you should head to Reykjavík in March next year.
+If you like food and like having fun, you should head to Reykjavík in March.
 The next Food and Fun Festival will take place in early March 2018.

 Renowned chefs from around the world come to Reykjavík to do what they do best: make delicious food - but only from Icelandic ingredients.
 The chefs collaborate with the finest restaurants of the city and make up a menu that the restaurant serves for one week.

 Throw in a bit of outdoor adventure and Reykjavík's nightlife and then you have both food - and fun!